Genhain/ClarityTest/README.md

 ### Sample run

-Due to the speed of this algorithm you cant try it out for yourself effectively in the app so here is some some runs
+Due to the speed of this algorithm you cant try it out for yourself effectively in the app so here is some test runs

     print(volleyball(A: 0, B: 25)) //Result: 1
     print(volleyball(A: 25, B: 1)) //Result: 25